22388o/EVMLN/README.md

 Ethereum Virtual Machine on Lightning Network, the layer 2 on Bitcoin.
 # Motivation
 Using technology from Ethereum and security backed by Bitcoin, we create a EVM with compatibility to Layer 2.
 Making DeFi on Bitcoin grow and have new products and applications.
-Nowadays many blockchains are highly centralized like Polygon, where for we create healthy environment of innovation is necessary do this using a blockchain trutly decentralized.
+Nowadays many blockchains are highly centralized like Polygon, where for we will create healthy environment of innovation is necessary do this using a blockchain trutly decentralized.

 1)New language programming, Logic